poa00/programming-font-test-pattern/README.md

-Ligatures test pattern is taken from [Iosevka](https://github.com/be5invis/Iosevka#ligations) For more ligatures patterns see  [Fira Code's showcases](https://github.com/tonsky/FiraCode/blob/master/extras/showcases.txt)
+Ligatures test pattern is taken from [Iosevka](https://github.com/be5invis/Iosevka#ligations) For more ligatures patterns see  [Fira Code's showcases](./showcases.txt "(hosted locally on this repo)")